SpicyPirate67/leet_bot/README.md

 # leet_bot
 Dicord bot to track leet time (13:37)

-In order to change leet time, edit the leetTime.js file in Objects
+In order to change leet time, edit the leetTime.js file in Objects.
+If you are using this bot in a different timezone then you will have to rebuild the docker image and edit the TZ variable in the Dockerfile.

 # Docker
 Note: all these commands are meant to be exected on the command line